NotAmiru/Amiru-Discord-CSS/README.md

 More snippets may be added in the future.

-Also this file is made with myself in mind as it's what I wanted and liked, so some of this may or may not be to your liking.
+This file is made with myself in mind as it's what I wanted and liked, so some of this may or may not be to your liking.

 Note: All snippets included can be found in the Official Vencord Server apart from Radial Status which can be found [here](https://github.com/DiscordStyles/RadialStatus/tree/master).